Foreign Rights List

 A suspenseful adventure story that looks back in time to 1913, when many German citizens left everything behind to start a new life in a foreign land.

-Rights sold to Hungary, Italy, Japan, Russia and Turkey
+Rights sold to Hungary, Italy, Japan, Russia, Turkey and Azerbaijan

 Kathrin Wolf, Isabel Kreitz